alisaifee/coredis/docs/source/handbook/caching.rst

     Confidence % in the cache.
 The client will sample cached values based on the confidence and if the cached value is not the same as the actual response from the server the actual value will be returned and the tainted key invalidated.

+:paramref:`~coredis.cache.TrackingCache.dynamic_confidence`
+    If set to ``True`` the cache will adjust it's confidence based on sampled (sampling depends on the initial confidence value itself) validations.